OlsenSM91/GFS-Gen/README.md

 # Gregg's Flow Sheet Generator

-**Gregg's Flow Sheet Generator** is a desktop application designed to streamline the creation and management of flow sheets for veterinary or medical use.
+**Gregg's Flow Sheet Generator** is a desktop application designed to streamline the creation and management of flow sheets for veterinary use.
 It simplifies data entry, highlights important information, and generates Excel-based flow charts.

+---

 ## Features